hwshadow/nomad-vagrant-lab/README.md

 * Run a `vagrant up` command and watch the magic happen! (spoiler alert: it's not magic, it's technology)

-* Each node will able to run Consul and Nomad
+* Each node will able to run Consul and Nomad (servers and clients)

 To start your Nomad cluster just do this: